MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/cancel-your-subscription.md

 4. Review the important dates, provide feedback about why you are cancelling, then choose **Cancel subscription**.

     Your subscription will now appear in a **Disabled** state, and will have reduced functionality until it is deleted.
 For more information about what you can expect when a paid Office 365 for business subscription is cancelled, see [What happens to my data and access when my Office 365 for business subscription ends?](what-if-my-subscription-expires.md)

-::: moniker range="o365-worldwide"

-### Use the admin center (preview) to cancel your subscription

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
-For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

-1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

-2. Find the subscription that you want to cancel, under **Settings & Actions**, choose **Cancel subscription**.

-3. Review the important dates, provide feedback about why you are cancelling, then choose **Cancel subscription**.

-    Your subscription will now appear in a **Disabled** state, and will have reduced functionality until it is deleted.
-For more information about what you can expect when a paid Office 365 for business subscription is cancelled, see [What happens to my data and access when my Office 365 for business subscription ends?](what-if-my-subscription-expires.md)

-::: moniker-end

 ## Step 3: Uninstall Office (optional)